-- Coordinate local and regional review of and response to state and federal environmental impact statements, regulatory and legislative initiatives, shoreline development, and other environmental issues and proposals. - Complete regional environmental studies, which are of relatively small scale and short duration. - Facilitate local government consideration of major coastal resource issues including land conservation, energy policy, and recurrent flooding. - Serve as a liaison and information clearinghouse between state and federal environmental programs, such as the Chesapeake Bay Program, and the local governments.

-- Assist local jurisdictions, as requested, in the development of comprehensive plans, development ordinances, and studies, which may have an impact on coastal resources, including assistance to CBPA implementation efforts. - Provide information and education about coastal resources to local government staff and the public. - Maintain and coordinate the environmental elements of the HRPDC Geographic Information System. - Maintain the elements of the Public Access to Waterways website www.fishswimplay.com created in FY18.
+- Coordinate local and regional review of and response to state and federal environmental impact statements, regulatory and legislative initiatives, shoreline development, and other environmental issues and proposals. - Complete regional environmental studies, which are of relatively small scale and short duration. - Facilitate local government consideration of major coastal resource issues including land conservation, public access, energy policy, and recurrent flooding. - Serve as a liaison and information clearinghouse between state and federal environmental programs, such as the Chesapeake Bay Program, and the local governments. - Assist local jurisdictions, as requested, in the development of comprehensive plans, development ordinances, and studies, which may have an impact on coastal resources, including assistance to CBPA implementation efforts. - Provide information and education about coastal resources to local government staff and the public. - Maintain and coordinate the environmental elements of the HRPDC Geographic Information System. - Maintain the elements of the Public Access to Waterways website www.fishswimplay.com created in FY18 and updated in FY24.

-The project is scheduled to be completed by September 30, 2023.
+The project is scheduled to be completed by September 30, 2024.

-HRPDC staff will apply for another grant for the period of October 1, 2023 to September 30, 2024 to continue providing technical assistance related to Coastal Resources Management.
+HRPDC staff has applied for another grant for the period of October 1, 2024 to September 30, 2025 to continue providing technical assistance related to Coastal Resources Management.